 Before we get into the comparison of the two main models, I'll give you a quick glimpse of the MicroMachine model.

 Galoob did a very nice job of representing this ship in such a small scale.
 And that will be it for that share, as my reviews tend to focus on the much larger models.

-Eaglemoss vs. Furuta
+AMT vs. Eaglemoss vs. Furuta

-Eaglemoss vs Furuta
+AMT vs. Eaglemoss vs Furuta

-Furuta vs. Eaglemoss
+AMT vs. Eaglemoss vs Furuta

 Eaglemoss' Directions For Stand

-I do confess that I read a couple other people's reviews and takes take on the Eaglemoss' models. this allows me to get a feel for whether I missed something or to see if my model has something out of the ordinary.
+I do confess that I read a couple other people's reviews and takes take on the Eaglemoss' models.
+This allows me to get a feel for whether I missed something or to see if my model has something out of the ordinary.

 The sculpt and molding job they did for the entire ship is really well done.
 They even made sure to mold in the shuttlepod that is located on the bottom of the ship.

-When it comes to the paint job though, things get a little, no, a lot weird.
+When it comes to the paint job though, things get a little, no, they get a lot weird.
 Firstly, I don't think I'm a fan of the overall color that Eaglemoss chose for the base paint.

 The bottom of the model is where Eaglemoss dropped the ball in the painted detail department.
 Although the molded details are great, the painting details are non-existent.
 Perhaps they should have cut back on the budget for the white overspray and used that money for some detail painting on the bottom.